comfyrei/owo-ify/README.md

 This will not show up for people without the plugin.
 It's more of a theme for yourself than an extra feature.

-- [ ] Basically rework this whole plugin

 Download: [greentext.plugin.js](greentext.plugin.js)